colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

-We are now ready to implement the logic that runs when a player makes a move.
+You are now ready to implement the logic that runs when a player makes a move.

-We'll do this in the next post!
+You'll do this in the next post!
 See you then! 👋

 [Next Post](@/blog/making-four-in-a-row-part-3.md)